. Analysis of a rhythm and determination of its characteristics.

 probability p with α = 1-p.

-Figure 1-e.1: Rats: Spectral analysis per Jenkins and Watts, the main peak
+Figure 1-e.1: Rats: Spectral analysis according to Jenkins and Watts, the main peak

 corresponds to the detected period (and confirms the above methods).
 The disadvantage of this type of analysis is